 Johannesburg, South Africa has a bad rap.

-While it may not be scorned for apartheid and the Soweto protests any longer, it still maintains a dangerous reputation.
+While it may not be immediately associated with apartheid and the Soweto protests any longer, it still maintains a dangerous reputation.
 There’s nothing quite like opening your Lonely Planet and finding the phrase “crime is the national passion” beneath the Johannesburg heading.
 In fact, it does seem like people are getting mugged there all the time, including the most seasoned of travelers.
 (Bill Bryson, for example, writes about being mugged in Jo’burg before heading off to Australia.)

 On the 4th of July, instead of gnawing on barbecue chicken and guzzling beers beneath dazzling fireworks displays, Shannon and I quietly sipped Castles in The Dungeon, an aptly named bar tucked in a dark, cozy corner beneath the Backpacker’s Ritz in Jo’burg.
 Given that we had survived our first day there, I felt a bit fond of the city.